VagnerCezar/PalpiteBox/README.md

 ## Acknowledgments

-* Agradecimentos...Este projeto foi construído durante as aulas do Fullstack Master do [DevPleno](https://devpleno.com).
+* Este projeto foi construído durante as aulas do Fullstack Master do [DevPleno](https://devpleno.com).